Introduction to Mechatronics

 Heat and Mass Transfer

 Transport properties, conservation equations, conduction heat transfer, convective heat and mass transport in laminar and turbulent flows, phase change processes, thermal radiation.
-Not offered 2022-23.

 The course will cover chemical equilibrium, chemical kinetics, combustion chemistry, transport phenomena, and the governing equations for multicomponent gas mixtures.
 Topics will be chosen from non-premixed and premixed flames, laminar and turbulent flames, combustion-generated pollutants, and numerical simulations of reacting flows.
+Not offered 2023-24.

 The course develops the core concepts of robotics.
 The first quarter focuses on classical robotic manipulation, including topics in rigid body kinematics and dynamics.
 It develops planar and 3D kinematic formulations and algorithms for forward and inverse computations, Jacobians, and manipulability.
 The second quarter transitions to planning, navigation, and perception.
 Topics include configuration space, sample-based planners, A* and D* algorithms, to achieve collision-free motions.
 Course work transitions from homework and programming assignments to more open-ended team-based projects.